James Madison Preparatory School: Fine arts

-Fine arts programs include a choir, string section and a rock band.
-These perform rehearsed pieces at school concerts, and are open to any students interested in joining them.
-The presence of these groups on campus is determined entirely by student interest.
+Fine arts programs included a choir, string section and a rock band.
+These groups performed rehearsed pieces at school concerts, and were open to any students interested in joining them.

-JMPS also fields a student drumline and color guard, which practice during the fall and perform at football games for JMPS.
-Each year they hold a performance called "Glownight," which is followed by a bonfire led by the seniors.
+JMPS also had a student drumline and color guard, which practiced during the fall and performed at football games for JMPS.
+Each year they held a performance called "Glownight," which was followed by a bonfire led by the seniors.

-JMPS also puts on several theatrical productions, including:
+JMPS also put on several theatrical productions each year, typically including: